Where the Terraform MCP server deliberately stops at documentation, Pulumi’s MCP server keeps going.

 Pulumi’s MCP server is the most ambitious IaC MCP server available.
 Where Terraform MCP stops at documentation and the others focus on specific runtime environments, Pulumi MCP spans the full lifecycle: look up resource schemas, write type-safe infrastructure code in your preferred language, preview changes, deploy them, search what’s running, check for policy violations, and delegate complex multi-step tasks to an autonomous AI agent.

 The ambition is also its weakness.
 Neo delegation requires Pulumi Cloud adoption.
 The deploy-to-aws prompt covers only one cloud.
 Documentation is thin.
-Community adoption is a fraction of Terraform MCP’s.
+Community adoption, while growing fast (66 → 188 stars), is still a fraction of Terraform MCP’s — and npm downloads have dropped to ~810/week as usage migrates to the remote endpoint.
+Constellation Research analyst Holger Mueller put it well: “Anything that can help platform engineers automate infrastructure management is not only welcome, but nowadays likely essential.”
 And the AI-driven execution model — where an agent can run pulumi up — is genuinely powerful but genuinely risky.
 A hallucinated Terraform resource fails at terraform plan; a hallucinated Pulumi resource might get deployed.

 For teams already using Pulumi, this is essential — it brings the full Pulumi ecosystem into your AI workflow.
 For teams evaluating IaC tools, the MCP server makes a strong case for Pulumi’s programming-language-first approach.
 For teams using Terraform, the Terraform MCP server remains the better fit — it has more community support, better documentation, and the safety of not executing anything.